redhat-italy/hacep/README.md

 mvn clean install
 ```

-Alternatively, you can build the core using community repository: simply add the "community" profile to the Maven command
+Alternatively, you can build the core using community repository: simply add the "community" profile to the Maven command:

 ```shell
 mvn clean install -P community